open-telemetry/opentelemetry-js/doc/metrics.md

-The `@opentelemetry/sdk-node` and `@opentelemetry/auto-instrumentations-node` will install all the necessary packages to start with Opentelemetry including instrumentation for a wide variety of popular packages, such as `http`, `fetch` etc. The package `@opentelemetry/exporter-prometheus` is installed to export our measured metrics in the Prometheus format as popular approach to expose metrics.
+The `@opentelemetry/sdk-node` and `@opentelemetry/auto-instrumentations-node` will install all the necessary packages to start with Opentelemetry including instrumentation for a wide variety of popular packages, such as `http`, `fetch` etc. The package `@opentelemetry/exporter-prometheus` is installed to export our collected metrics to Prometheus.

 ### Create the sample HTTP Server
 Create a file `app.js`: